Breword/tmux/FAQ.md

-If tmux is running on the same computer as the terminal, or over a fast network, then typically the bytes representing a key will all arrive together, so an escape-time of zero is be fine.
-Over a slower network, a larger value is
+If tmux is running on the same computer as the terminal, or over a fast network, then typically the bytes representing a key will all arrive together, so an escape-time of zero is likely to be fine.
+Over a slower network, a larger value would be better.

 ### How do I make Ctrl-PgUp and Ctrl-PgDn work inside tmux?